Last Updated on February 16, 2023

 What’s interesting is that I never tire of visiting the same places in Europe.
-I love their cornucopia of cultures, endless tables of regional cuisines, their museums and people, their abundance of experiences.
+I love the cornucopia of cultures, endless tables of regional cuisines, fascinating museums and people, and the abundance of experiences.

 When people find that I travel so regularly, they often ask what’s my favorite place.
 To tell you the truth, it’s a question I can’t answer.